-In the first semester, students start their study of occupation and its importance to health and quality of life.
+In the first semester, students start their study of occupation and its importance to health and quality of life and how culture plays into the occupational identity of an individual, group, or population.
 They begin to learn how to understand themselves and others as occupational beings.
-They are also challenged to start to develop a strong professional identity by learning the history of occupational therapy, the influence of local and national occupational therapy organizations and the role therapists play in being an advocate for the profession and the people they serve.
+They learn how to analyze tasks, activities, and occupations, as well as contexts, for the demands and opportunities they provide.
+Students are also challenged to start to develop a strong professional identity by learning the history of occupational therapy, the influence of local and national occupational therapy organizations, and the role therapists play in being an advocate for the profession and the people they serve.
 Learning to be a consumer of electronic resources and assessing online information begins the process of being a lifelong learner.
 The theme of using occupation as a base in professional reasoning regarding all evaluation and intervention decisions continues to be stressed in all subsequent coursework.
+In the final semester of the program the core values of professional identity and innovative leadership are threaded through via reflection.